Nodul/SBase/README.md

 Very early pre-alpha
 * Added BFS pathfinding
 * Planned: Dijkstra and A* pathfinding (this includes the use of self-made PriorityQueue, since it's required for weighted edges and C# doesn't have PriorityQueue by default)

+# Assets
+This game uses graphical assets created by Nodul - CC0